Home / packaging

 • Handling: Tab length, cut depth, and friction surfaces alter the force needed for opening (examples: 2–3 mm thumb notches on tuck flaps, 10–15% lower tear force from micro‑perfs).
 Surfaces with matte film reduce slip during single-hand use.

-• Identification: Layout of panels, display windows, and print-safe zones determines how users orient the pack.
-Die-cut windows expose color references, if used for cosmetics or FMCG multipacks.
+• Identification: The layout of panels, display windows, and print-safe zones determines how users orient the pack.
+Die-cut windows expose color references if used for cosmetics or FMCG multipacks.

 • Assembly and closure: Locking features change assembly time by measurable margins (examples: auto-lock bottoms reduce manual folding steps).
 Glue-flap width changes bond reliability, and warped edges influence machine feed.